 See who read your group message

 One of WhatsApp’s niftier tricks is the ability to see who read your group text.
-All you need to do is hold on your message to highlight it, then tap the three dot menu and choose “info.”
-From here, you’ll see who has and hasn’t viewed your dad joke.
+All you need to do is hold on your message to highlight it, then tap the i icon or three dot menu then Info.
+From here, you’ll see who has and hasn’t viewed your dad joke, as well as when it was delivered to their device.

 Turn off the “last seen” feature

-Pro-tip: There are a few more WhatsApp tricks in the Privacy section to fight stalkers and general creeps, such as Profile Photo adjustments and the About field.
+Bonus tip: There are a few more WhatsApp tricks in the Privacy section to fight stalkers and general creeps, such as Profile photo adjustments and the About field.
 Both of these sections can be tweaked so they are viewable by everyone, only your contacts, or no-one at all.

 View your list of blocked contacts